 Furthermore, the Transaction Security is pledged to the Security Agent for the benefit of the lenders under the Super Senior RCF, certain hedge counterparties under the hedging obligations and creditors under the Existing Notes and any New Debt, in addition to being pledged to the Security Agent for the benefit of Noteholders.
 Under the Intercreditor Agreement, the Security Documents and the Guarantee Agreement, the Super Senior RCF, and certain hedging obligations are secured with first priority security interests in all the Transaction Security and the proceeds of any sale of such assets on enforcement will be applied to repay claims of the lenders under the Super Senior RCF and counterparties under certain hedging obligations in priority to the Noteholders and other secured obligations.
-Consequently, the Noteholders may not be able to recover from the proceeds of the Transaction Security in an enforcement or insolvency scenario because the creditors under the Super Senior RCF and certain hedge counterparties will have a prior claim on all proceeds realised from any enforcement of such Transaction Security.
+Consequently, the Noteholders may not be able to recover from the proceeds of the Transaction Security in an enforcement or insolvency scenario because the creditors under the Super Senior RCF and certain hedging being at the applied to repay claims of the lenders under the Super Senior RCF and counterparties under certain hedging obligations in priority to the Noteholders and other secured obligations.
+Consequently, the Noteholders may not be able to recover from the proceeds of the Transaction Security in an enforcement or insolvency scenario because the creditors under the Super Senior RCF and certain hedge counterparties will have a prior claim on all proceeds realized from any enforcement of such Transaction Security.